WWE News: Salaries And Total Pay For Vince McMahon, Triple H, Shane McMahon, And Others In WWE

 This is the time of year when information such as salaries and other details is released online, and it just takes someone finding them to spread the word.
 Wrestling Inc. came across a new SEC filing that was filed by WWE and it reveals the salaries and bonus

-While not all of the superstar’s salaries and such are listed in this filing, the majority of the executives did have theirs revealed.
+While not all of the superstars’ salaries and such are listed in this filing, the majority of the executives did have theirs revealed.
 As expected, Vince McMahon stayed on top with $1.4 million for 2019 which is equal to the last two years.

 One thing that will be interesting to see is how Vince’s salary looks in 2020 when he ends up working more with the XFL.
 His football league has been revived and it will have its first season in February of next year, and that may cause him to devote the majority of his time to it instead of WWE.